History of Slovenia: Slovenes as a distinct ethnic group

-During the 14th century, most of the Slovene Lands passed under the Habsburg rule.
-In the 15th century, the Habsburg domination was challenged by the Counts of Celje, but by the end of the century the great majority of Slovene-inhabited territories were incorporated into the Habsburg monarchy.
 Most Slovenes lived in the administrative region known as Inner Austria, forming the majority of the population of the Duchy of Carniola and the County of Gorizia and Gradisca, as well as of Lower Styria and southern Carinthia.
+Germanization significantly diminished the extent of Slovene-speaking areas..

-Slovenes also inhabited most of the territory of the Imperial Free City of Trieste, although representing the minority of its population.
+Slovenes also inhabited most of the territory of the Imperial Free City of Trieste, comprising a minority of its population.